 Now the FTC is worried that I’ve sold my integrity and become a total USAA fanboi.
 You’ll have to decide for yourself whether the following post still retains any credibility.

 Whew.
 Glad we got that out of the way.

-One of the best benefits from the conference is the access to USAA’s staff.
+One of the best benefits of the conference is access to USAA’s staff.
 Before the blogger conference, if I’d called a member service rep and asked to pester interview the creator of their new retirement calculator with a bunch of annoying thoughtful questions, I doubt anything would’ve happened.
 Since the conference, however, this is my second chat with the decision-makers who build the products and roll them out.
 I’m looking forward to more.
 If you have any questions or feedback for USAA, I have a list of contacts who can help.
 Post a comment here or send me an e-mail, and I’ll find out.

 Speaking of membership, anyone can sign up for USAA’s financial services.
 No qualification required.
 Insurance membership is for “all who served honorably and their families” but the banking & investment products are open to everyone.
 Keep that in mind as you consider the merits of this post.